fraggerfox/pico-y-placa/notes.md

   - Checking for holidays (other than weekends) where the rules are not applied.
   - Checking if the given number plate is emergency vehicle.
   - Better validation by checking the length of digits and alphabets.
+- Improve input flexibility to allow for flexible input of date and time.

+## OS Compatibility

+The program was tested and confirmed to be working on the following systems

+- Cygwin/amd64 3.0.7-1 (running under Windows 7 Professional)
+- FreeBSD/amd64 12.0-RELEASE-p8 (running under bhyve(8))

 [1]: https://en.wikipedia.org/wiki/Vehicle_registration_plates_of_Ecuador
 [2]: https://es.wikipedia.org/wiki/Pico_y_placa#Quito,_Ecuador